James Drake (politician): Federal politics

 Following a reshuffle in August 1903, Drake replaced John Forrest as Minister for Defence.
 He held the position for only six weeks, as Attorney-General Alfred Deakin replaced Barton as prime minister the following month and appointed Drake as his successor.
 He presented the Commonwealth's arguments in D'Emden v Pedder, one of the first significant constitutional cases decided by the High Court of Australia.
 Drake was a strong supporter of the White Australia policy.
 Days before the 1903 federal election, in response to the Petriana affair, he stated that its provisions should even extend to shipwrecked sailors.
 The Argus reported he had told an election meeting in Sydney:

 It was undesirable that educated gentlemen who had been in gaol, or coloured men who had been shipwrecked, should land in Australia in defiance of the law.
 They intended to keep their race pure, and make Australia a place worth living in.

 Deakin's first government fell in April 1904.
 After a brief interlude of Australian Labor Party (ALP) government led by Chris Watson, opposition leader George Reid formed a coalition government of his Free Traders and the Protectionists willing to support him.
 Drake joined the government as Vice-President of the Executive Council and Leader of the Government in the Senate, holding office until the government fell in July 1905.
 He was not invited to join the Second Deakin ministry, although in January 1906 he established Commonwealth, a broadsheet designed to counter anti-federation feeling in Queensland.
 He lost preselection prior to the 1906 federal election, and decided to retire from federal politics rather than stand for re-election as an independent.

+Affiliation

+Drake was a founding member of Brisbane's Johnsonian Club.